Seruwila Mangala Raja Maha Vihara

-Seruwawila Mangala Raja Maha Viharaya is an ancient Buddhist temple located in the Trincomalee District of the Eastern Province of Sri Lanka.
-It is recognized as the ninth of the Sixteen Sacred Solosmasthana—the holiest Buddhist pilgrimage sites in the country—and is identified with the historic Thissamaha Viharaya.
+Seruwila Mangala Raja Maha Vihara (English: Seruwila Mangala Great Royal Temple) is an ancient Buddhist temple located in the Trincomalee District of the Eastern Province of Sri Lanka.
+It is recognised as the ninth of the Sixteen Sacred Solosmasthana, the holiest Buddhist pilgrimage sites in the country, and is identified with the historic Thissamaha Viharaya.

+As part of the name of several temples, Raja Maha Vihara means in English: Great Royal Temple or Great Royal Monastery.
+It designates ancient Sri Lankan Buddhist temples that historically received royal patronage and donations from the king.

 This sacred site was constructed by King Kavantissa in the 2nd century BCE, and it enshrines two revered relics of Gautama Buddha: the forehead relic/frontal bone relic (Lalata Dhatu) and the hair relics (Kesha Dhatu).
 This temple is currently a revered place of worship in Sri Lanka, affiliated with the Mahamevnawa Buddhist Monastery Network and operating under the Amarapura Sri Kalyaniwansa Chapter.

 The temple can be accessed by both land and sea.
 The sea route begins with a boat journey from Trincomalee to Muttur, followed by an additional 16 kilometers through connecting roads.
 The land route leads through Kantale via the Allai road, covering approximately 45 kilometers through dense forest.